 Fees are charged to ride the unique tram system to the top.
 Located just two blocks west of the Arch, the Old Courthouse is one of the oldest standing buildings in St. Louis.
 Construction began in 1839.
 It was here that the first two trials of the Dred Scott case were held in 1847 and 1850.
 Today, the building houses a museum charting the history of the city of St. Louis and restored courtrooms.
 These buildings, along with the accompanying grounds, make the total acreage for this park 90.96 acres.

-Click here to learn more about the history of park from our Administrative Histories, Cultural Landscape Report 2010 or Cultural Landscape Report 1996.
+Click here to learn more about the history of park from our Administrative Histories or Cultural Landscape Report 2010.
 Click here to view the Historic Structure Report for the Old Courthouse or the Historic Structure Report for the Gateway Arch.

 The park collections include books, images, objects and papers about the history of the park, the history of westward expansion, the Lewis and Clark expedition and St. Louis history.
 Click here to learn more about these park collections.

 Museum at the Gateway Arch